pascalheidmann/pascalheidmann.github.io/content/posts/dependency-injection-from-scratch.md

 - leave our global variable scope clean as our only entry point is our `ServiceContainer` which encapsulates everything else — still while not knowing anything over any service it manages

+Things to consider

+- DI systems add another layer of complexity which makes them harder to debug
+- we request dependencies on runtime and not statically.
+  You can overcome parts of it with static analyzers like PHPStan in PHP that [know PSR-11 containers](https://github.com/bnf/phpstan-psr-container) but factories etc. all run dynamically.
+  The same goes for code suggestions in your IDE.
+  Therefore,
+  make sure that you do not use the dependency injection directly in your code but let it handle everything and work with contracts aka interfaces.

 ## So what's next?

 In a future blog post, I want to elaborate on the idea and introduce some advanced features like an `alias` system,